cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Outputs: A Scalar value.

-  Errors: "invalid participant", when the designated participant is not known
+  Errors: "invalid signer", when the designated signer is not known

-def binding_factor_for_participant(binding_factor_list, identifier):
+def binding_factor_for_signer(binding_factor_list, identifier):
   for (i, binding_factor) in binding_factor_list:
     if identifier == i:
       return binding_factor
-  raise "invalid participant"
+  raise "invalid signer"
 ~~~

 ## Binding Factors Computation {#dep-binding-factor}